COURSE TITLE:

 MATERIALS FEE

-A course manual may be downloaded, from the instructor’s website at http://www.michaelsedler.com/ without charge, once you have registered for this course.
+A course manual may be downloaded, from the instructor’s website at http://www.michaelsedler.com There is no charge of the manual.
 Click on classes, from there scroll down the page and click on the orange lettering ‘Manual’ next to the class “Establishing Rules...”.
 It will download as a PDF.
-While there is no fee for the manual, you may have to pay in order to order a book from the bibliography.
+While there is no fee for the manual, you may have to pay to order a book from the bibliography or one of your own choosing.
 Or, you may borrow one from a friend or check one out at the public library for free.

 ASSIGNMENTS REQUIRED FOR HOURS OR UNIVERSITY QUARTER CREDIT